- Liege is a party-based, tactical role-playing game for Playstation 4, Vita, WiiU, PC, Mac, Linux, iOS and Android.

 - Liege is an interactive epic about ordinary people like us, placed in fantastic, larger-than-life circumstances.
 In equally vague terms, it’s a game about family, power, love, death, and other way serious, totally heavy things.

-- Liege is being planned as a trilogy with a continuous story arc, with the first release scheduled for early 2014.
+- Liege is being planned as a trilogy with a continuous story arc, with the first release scheduled for 2014.

 Here’s what I think will make this game special:

 - The Story - Mature narrative & story driven gameplay

 - The Tactics - Elegant, seamlessly integrated tactical combat

 - The Art - Unique, high-definition, lovingly hand-drawn art

 One late autumn eve in the Kingdom of Liege, a King, his queen, and their royal heirs fall into a deep slumber from which they never wake.

 …and so our story begins.
 Following their mysterious deaths, a power struggle in the royal court ensues, and as the conflict quickly escalates, the Kingdom plunges into a bloody civil war.
 As war erupts across the land, we track the converging paths of characters aligned across various factions, from the noble houses vying for the throne, to the orphaned Royal Army, to an underground movement of outlaws with plans to incite revolution amidst the chaos.

 Liege is a story that is written for an adult audience.
 It’s a drama about conflicted, intertwined, and human characters, forced to wage war for their lives and their homeland.

 Battles in Liege are tactical and turn-based, and they emerge seamlessly as you wander through the realm.
 There are no jarring transitions that pull you out of the story and into some random battle arena floating in oblivion.
 Your heroes simply draw their weapons where they’re standing, and the fight begins.